Sound and complete axiomatizations of coalgebraic language equivalence: Expression Calculus for Non-deterministic Automata

 Notice that this is just a simplification of the syntax of the calculus from Section~\ref{sec:lin}.
 Indeed, $a.E$ corresponds to $a.(1 \dot E)$, and we do not need the expressions $\ul{0}$ and $a.(0 \dot E)$ as they are provably equivalent to $\zero$.
 These syntactic expressions describe precisely the behaviors of finite non-deterministic automata.
 Our set of axioms from Section~\ref{sec:lin} now states that (1) $\mu$ is a unique fixpoint operator, (2) $\oplus$ is an associative, commutative and idempotent\footnote{That $\oplus$ is idempotent can be derived using the semiring action: $E \oplus E = 1E \oplus 1E = (1+1)E = 1E = E$.} binary operation with the neutral element $\zero$ and that (3) the $\alpha$-equivalence (i.\,e., renaming of bound variables does not matter) and the replacement rules are valid.
 In fact, those are exactly the axioms and rules considered in~\cite{brs_lmcs}, where they were proven sound and complete with respect to bisimilarity.

 To obtain a sound and complete axiomatisation for language equivalence we only need to add the following two axioms to the above axiomatisation:

-These new axioms correspond to~\refeq{eq:1} and~\refeq{eq:4}, and the other two added axioms of the previous section already trivially hold in the current special case.
+These new axioms correspond to~\refeq{eq:1} and~\refeq{eq:3}, and the other axiom~\refeq{eq:2} of the previous section already trivially holds in the current special case.
 In this way we recover the result of~\cite{rabinovich} for labelled transition systems (which are just non-deterministic automata where every state is considered final).
 Also note that the result of~\cite{brs_lmcs} coincides precisely with the results in~\cite{milner} for labelled transition systems and bisimilarity, which constituted the base of Rabinovich's work.

 From Section~\ref{sec:lin}, we get: (1) a Kleene Theorem: every state of a non-deterministic automaton is language equivalent to an expression in the calculus and vice-versa; (2) soundness of the calculus from Theorem~\ref{thm:sound} and (3) completeness of the calculus from Theorem~\ref{thm:complete}, which uses that the coalgebra $\ED$ of expressions from $\Exp$ modulo \emph{all} the axioms is final among all locally finite coalgebras for $\bar F$ (cf.~Corollary~\ref{cor:finalexp}).